tdsat/YaogUI/README.md

 This is mostly intended for the english version of the game, but most of the features _should_ work in the chinese version too.

+# Features

+ - Ability to search when crafting items.
+The talisman list also has a new look
+ - Ability to search user items when trading
+   - Category bookmarks have also been added to make it easier to jump between item categories
+ - When a vessel dies, it name changes to '[Owner]'s Vessel' to make it easier to identify who owns it
+ - 'X : Hurt' and 'X : injury deteriorating' messages get cleaned if the affected pawn get healed
+   - Experimental - Any feedback appreciated

 ### Development